firstbass/reddit-is-awful/static/media/blog-post.3.8e2ca41a.md

 That doesn't mean you cant consume media from a source that reflects your views at its core, bias is not inherently bad, as long as you know its there and one of the best ways to consume ideas is to listen to a variety of viewpoints on a topic, so long, as you have a core base effects to work off.
 That's fact-checking sites like politifact.com, factcheck.org, and snopes.com are important to ensure that you know what's true and false when diving into the world of reporting online.
 These sites are typically well sources making it easy to check their facts yourself, if you are looking to ensure they're telling the truth.

 Finally, if you do wish to consume news without an ounce of bias slant or editorialization, those sources do still exist, even in a polarized world.
 Sources like C-Span the Financial Times and Foreign Policy tend minimize their bias making them easy recommends.
 Of course, they are far from the only sources online to provide unbiased news.
-We found that the site &quot;_Media Bias/Fact Check_&quot; supplies readers with excellent roundups of the best sites for both unbiased news and sources from the left, and right. &quot;Media Bias/Fact Check&quot; also provides readers with a list of satire sites like The Onion and questionable sources including Breitbart, The Daily Stormer and The Democratic Moms, all of which have been known to peddle false or misleading news in the past.
+We found that the site "_Media Bias/Fact Check_" supplies readers with excellent roundups of the best sites for both unbiased news and sources from the left, and right.
+"Media Bias/Fact Check" also provides readers with a list of satire sites like The Onion and questionable sources including Breitbart, The Daily Stormer and The Democratic Moms, all of which have been known to peddle false or misleading news in the past.

 ## **Some Important sites for fact checking and spotting fake news:**